Global rates of convergence for nonconvex optimization on manifolds: Introduction

 For classical unconstrained nonlinear optimization, this caveat has been addressed by bounding the number of iterations required by known algorithms to compute points which satisfy necessary optimality conditions within some tolerance, without assumptions on the initial iterate.
 Among others, \citet{nesterov2004introductory} gives a proof that, for $\calM = \Rn$ and Lipschitz differentiable $f$, gradient descent with an appropriate step-size computes a point $x$ where $\|\grad f(x)\| \leq \varepsilon$ in $\mathcal{O}(1/\varepsilon^2)$ iterations.
 This is sharp~\citep{cartis2010steepestdescent}. \citet{cartis2012complexity} prove the same for trust-region methods, and further show that if $f$ is twice Lipschitz continuously differentiable, then a point $x$ where $\|\grad f(x)\| \leq \varepsilon$ and $\Hess f(x) \succeq -\varepsilon \Id$ is computed in $\mathcal{O}(1/\varepsilon^3)$ iterations, also with examples showing sharpness.

-Note that optimal complexity bounds of the order $\calO(1/\varepsilon^{1.5})$ have also been given for cubic regularization methods~\citep{cartis2011adaptivecubic,cartis2011optimal} and sophisticated trust region variants~\citep{CurtRobiSama14} to generate $x$ with $\|\grad f(x)\| \leq \varepsilon$.
-Bounds for regularization methods can be further improved if higher-order derivatives are available~\citep{bcgmt}.

-Worst-case evaluation complexity bounds have been extended to constrained smooth problems in~\citep{cartis2014complexityconstrained,cartis2015evaluation,cartis2015evaluationcomplexity} where it is shown that the same order global rate of convergence as in the unconstrained case can be achieved for obtaining approximate KKT points by some carefully devised, albeit impractical, phase~1--phase~2 methods.
-We note that when the constraints are convex (but the objective may not be), practical, feasible methods have been devised~\citep{cartis2015evaluation} that connect to our approach below.
-Aside from the results presented here, no complexity bounds are yet available for reaching higher than first-order criticality for constrained nonconvex problems.

 In this paper, we extend the unconstrained results to the larger class of optimization problems on manifolds~\eqref{eq:P}.
-This work rests heavily on the original proofs~\citep{nesterov2004introductory,cartis2012complexity} and on existing adaptations of gradient descent and trust-region methods to manifolds~\citep{genrtr,AMS08}.
-One key step is the identification of a set of relevant Lipschitz-type regularity assumptions which allow the proofs to carry over from $\Rn$ to $\calM$ with relative ease.
-The version of Riemannian trust-regions (RTR) we study works exactly as usual if only first-order necessary optimality conditions are targeted, and naturally continues its work if also second-order conditions are targeted.
+This work builds upon the original proofs~\citep{nesterov2004introductory,cartis2012complexity} and on existing adaptations of gradient descent and trust-region methods to manifolds~\citep{genrtr,AMS08}.
+One key step is the identification of a set of relevant Lipschitz-type regularity assumptions which allows the proofs to carry over from $\Rn$ to $\calM$ with relative ease.